What disability-related health supports are

 What health supports aren’t funded by the NDIS

-Under NDIS laws, we can’t fund services and supports that you can get through the health system and other community and mainstream supports and services.
+We can’t fund services and supports that you can get through the health system and other community and mainstream supports and services under NDIS laws.
 For example, services at public or private hospitals, ambulance transport, medicines, child and maternal health services or palliative care.

-This includes supports related to health, such as the diagnostic assessment and clinical treatment of health and dental health conditions, including ongoing or chronic health conditions.
+This includes supports related to health.
+For example the diagnostic assessment and clinical treatment of health and dental health conditions.
+This includes ongoing or chronic health conditions.

 The Australian health system provides health services to treat illnesses or health conditions.

-If you need help to manage your health or a health condition you should talk to your doctor first.
+You should talk to your doctor first if you need help to manage your health or a health condition.
 Your my NDIS contact can also help you connect with other services and supports.

 What having disability-related health supports is like